Adrifelcha/cddm-simulationMethods/README.md

 ## Repository Structure

-- `code/cddm`: Contains the R code for the simulation methods
+- `code/cddm`: R code specific to the CDDM
-- `code/ddm/`: Placeholder for generated data
+- `code/ddm/`: R code specific to the DDM
-- `code/figures`: Placeholder for analysis scripts
+- `code/figures`: R scripts for generating figures
-- `code/general_functions`: Placeholder for analysis scripts
+- `code/general_functions`: R functions for general use
-- `code/tests`: Placeholder for analysis scripts
+- `code/tests`: R scripts for testing the simulation methods
-- `references/`
+- `references/`: References and citations
-- `tests/`
+- `tests/`: Placeholder for analysis scripts

 # Docker Container for Reproducibility